top of page

 TRAFFIC

-STARTING AT $50 to amend all tickets in a non-county municipality - Florissant, Hazelwood, Calverton Park, etc.
+*STARTING* AT $50 to amend ticket(s) from a single traffic stop in a municipality that does not require an in-person court appearance for attorneys - Florissant, Hazelwood, St. Louis City, etc.

-STARTING AT $75 to amend all tickets in a county or county municipal court - St. Louis County, St. Louis City, St. Charles County, St. Charles City, etc.
+*STARTING* AT $150 to amend all tickets in a county court that requires an in-person court appearance - St. Louis County, St. Charles County, St. Charles City, etc.

 WE ARE PAID UP FRONT FOR ALL OF THE WORK WE DO!
-If the price is $350 we collect that in full prior to doing anything.
+We collect prior to doing anything.
 Our flat fee prices are very reasonable, but we only work after being paid because we value our time.
 We will not enter on your case as your attorney, appear at or continue a court date, or pull a warrant or lieu of bail hold until we have been paid in full.

 1. AMEND TRAFFIC TICKETS TO NON-MOVING VIOLATIONS

-3. LIFT SUSPENSIONS AND HOLDS AND HELP YOU REINSTATE YOUR LICENSE
+2. LIFT WARRANTS AND HOLDS AND HELP YOU REINSTATE YOUR LICENSE

 AMENDING TICKETS

-The most common thing people hire a traffic attorney for is amending traffic tickets, otherwise known as fixing tickets.
-What we do is work with the prosecuting attorney to amend moving-violation traffic tickets to non-moving violation tickets, the equivalent of parking tickets, which do not go on your driving record.
-Ideally you want to amend every moving violation ticket you ever receive to a non-moving violation, so that you avoid the charge on your driving record and points on your license!
+The most common thing people hire traffic attorneys for is AMENDING TICKETS, otherwise known as fixing tickets.
+We ask the prosecuting attorney to amend or change your moving-violation traffic tickets to non-moving violation tickets, the equivalent of parking tickets, which do not go on your driving record when you pay them.
+Ideally you want to amend every moving violation ticket you ever receive to a non-moving violation, so that you avoid charges on your driving record and keep it clean, and avoid points on your license!

 You still have to pay the fine for the ticket.
 Amended tickets still come with a fine and court costs.
-The fine for an amended ticket may be slightly higher than the normal fine listed on the ticket, because amended tickets require additional court time to process them.
-Amendments are only final when fines are paid in full, and may be withdrawn if the fines are not paid.
+The fine for an amended ticket will be higher than the standard fine listed on the ticket or the court's website, because amended tickets require additional court time to process them.
+Amendments are only final when fines are paid in full according to the court's terms, and may be withdrawn if the fines are not paid.
 Simply paying us to amend your ticket then dropping off the face of the earth will not result in your ticket being amended!

 CHARGES ON YOUR DRIVING RECORD - IMPORTANCE OF A CLEAN DRIVING RECORD